Materials: Powder coated metal profiles & pine wood

 To further emphasize the ethical soul of this project the office have decided to offer any like-minded organization the possibility of designing ad-hoc pieces without pretending any economic compensation.
 There will be just two requirements: those objects have to serve a pedagogical purpose and the selected institution shouldn´t have any direct comercial profit with this activity.

-The point of departure for this venture is an essay written by Jorge during 2015, you can read a small fragment here.
+The point of departure for this venture is a text written by Jorge during 2015, you can read a small fragment here.

 Note: Feel free to download the blueprints available below.